 Lac d’Annecy (or Lake Annecy) is located in the French Alps and is known for its clear turquoise waters.
 It is a popular destination for scuba diving, kayaking, and paddleboarding.
 The Lac d’Annecy has a magnificent medieval castle and attractive village along its edge.

-The beautiful Alpine environment can be appreciated by all-natural explorers.
+All-natural explorers can appreciate the beautiful Alpine environment.
 Water sports enthusiasts will enjoy the clear turquoise waters on the lake.
-Scuba diving, kayaking, and paddle boarding are some of the activities that can be enjoyed in Annecy.
+Scuba diving, kayaking, and paddle boarding are some activities that can be enjoyed in Annecy.

 12. Lac de Gaube

-The best way to enjoy Lac de Gaube is to hike to it from Spain Bridge (which takes about an hour).
-The hike is challenging but the views are more than worth it.
+The best way to enjoy Lac de Gaube is to hike from Spain Bridge (which takes about an hour).
+The hike is challenging, but the views are more than worth it.

-Alternately, you can take a cable car from Spain Bridge directly to Lac de Gaube.
-Whichever way you choose to get there, Lac de Gaube is sure to take your breath away.
+Alternatively, you can take a cable car from Spain Bridge directly to Lac de Gaube.
+Whichever way you choose to get there, Lac de Gaube will take your breath away.

 See Related: Top Monuments in Paris to Visit